 WhatsApp and SMS in multilingual Switzerland.

 What is specific for the Swiss language use in CMC messages?

 Under the direction of Prof. Elisabeth Stark (Institute for Romance Studies), Swiss text messages (SMS, since 2009) and WhatsApp messages (since 2014) have been analyzed as to their most important features and the public discourse on them.
 The empirical basis for these studies, funded by the Swiss National Science Foundation, are two large databases of authentic messages sent in by the Swiss population following an according appeal in the Swiss media.
 The projects are led by UZH with three other universities (Berne, Neuchâtel and Leipzig) participating.
 Research is concerned (and published) with all four national languages and their varieties: German (dialectal and non-dialectal), French, Italian and Romansh.
 More than 30 papers and three books have been published so far.
 In both projects, protecting the informants’ privacy is one of our foremost interests.
-Accordingly, we only use date for which we have the explicit consent and that are fully anonymized.
+Accordingly, we only use data for which we have the explicit consent and that are fully anonymized.
 In the first project, SMS communication in Switzerland: Facets of linguistic variation in a multilingual country (SNSF: CRSII1_136230; data collection: 2009; duration: 2011-2014; tokens in the corpus: 0.5 Mio), traditional text messages were investigated.
 The most important research topics were code-switching (between languages and dialects) and grammatical phenomena such as ellipsis (omissions) in French and German, the variation in interrogative structures in French as well as the use of the dialect in the Italian speaking part of Switzerland (Tessin).